ghostsshadow/slugbot/README.md

 ## Or I get a mod account (create a new one) and have it all set up

+# How to use
+!age <your age>
+  - !age 18
+    - You're a sliggy1SLUG.
+  - !age 29
+    - You're a sliggy1BOOMER.

+On Sub tells if subscriber is boomer or slug

 # I recommend to create a new twitch account and use this for the bot